Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Universal Approximation on Compact Sets

 \section{Universal Approximation on Compact Sets}

-In this section, we establish the simultaneous universal approximation of FNOs and their Fr\'echet derivatives for continuously differentiable operators.
+In this section, we establish the simultaneous universal approximation of continuous operators and their Fr\'echet derivatives by FNOs.
 First, we review the FNO architecture.
 Then we state the main result and sketch the proof.
 Assumptions underlying the main results are discussed.
 Finally, we show that this result implies that FNO can accurately solve PDE-constrained optimization problems.